Updated: Jan 5, 2022

 What do you do, however, if you are a new school librarian in the UK, whose school really does not understand what you do?
 The interview was great, they liked all your ideas but the reality is something different...
 You have begun to realise that they really don't want a school librarian what they want is someone to issue and return the books, they want someone to keep the room tidy, they want you to provide study space, a sick room and naughty corner.

 This blog is going to look at some of the ways that you may be able to tackle this.

 One of the first questions you need to ask yourself, as a school librarian, is do YOU know and understand what your role should be and are you confident in talking about it?
 This is not as daft a question as it sounds.
 By connecting with school librarians on social media I know that this differs from school to school and regardless of library qualifications, it can vary from librarian to librarian too.

-As the role of the school librarian has evolved so much over the years I thought I would create my own basic framework.
+As the role of the school librarian has evolved so much over the years I thought I would come up with a list that may help you get started.
 These are the jobs that I believe school librarians should be focusing on.
 You may disagree or want to add more, if so please add your thoughts in the comments box.

 Role of the School Librarian